 Size and weight – Many military watches are pretty large, cumbersome affairs and frankly they’re meant to be.
 It’s part of their charm but it’s also a function of their durability.
 Fortunately however, for those who prefer their military watches to have a more subdued profile there are a decent number that sport sleek, sophisticated designs while still retaining their ruggedness and dependability.

 Other features to look for – Beyond the bare minimum of clock, timer, digital alarm and water resistance lie the features that set the mens military watches apart from the boy’s.
 Those features include barometer, thermometer, altimeter, inclement weather alarms and of course GPS and GLONASS, the GPS alternative.
 It should go without saying that the more of these features you add the more expensive your watch will be.
-And that’s especially true of GPS/GLONASS, which can easily double the cost of an already fairly expensive watch.
+And that’s especially true of GPS/GLONASS, which can easily double the cost of an already fairly expensive or watch under $1000.

 Military watches are invaluable kit for soldiers, police officers, security professionals, SWAT team members, climbers, rescue workers, EMTs and many others.
 They can literally make the difference between life and death in an array of situations where your survival may depend on the quality of the weather, time and geographic data you have at your disposal.
 Don’t head out on patrol or into the mountains to rescue someone without having the right kit at hand (especially long range walkie talkies).
 That includes the right military watch.